Yuvalakshmii/Yuvalakshmii/README.md

 Here are some ideas to get you started:

+- 🔭 Im a front-end developer
-- 🔭 I’m currently working on project related to automation of applying jobs
+- 🔭 I’m currently working on project based on YOLOv11s-seg - instance segmentation of potholes
 - 🌱 I’m currently learning back end development
 - 💬 Ask me about any design queries or doubts regarding uiux..
 - 📫 How to reach me: yuvalakshmi.m2022@vitstudent.ac.in
 - 😄 Pronouns: she/her

+Skills - React, javascript , html , TailwindCSS, python , beautifulSoup